 As much as I like to believe the holidays are a good time to slow down a bit (a practice we can all use a bit more of), sometimes they can be downright hectic, even in the best way.
 Maybe this year is your first year hosting the Thanksgiving Day feast at your house, or you’re simply preparing a dish to bring to the family gathering.
-No matter what your plans are, your to-do list is probably growing by the day.
+With your to-do list probably growing by the day, there’s no better time for keeping your kids occupied with adorable Thanksgiving crafts that radiate the season’s spirit.

-If you’re looking for some extra time to get things done before the holiday but don’t necessarily want to put your kiddos in front of a TV while you check things off your list, we’ve got you covered.
-We present to you: a list of 20 simple, kid-friendly Thanksgiving crafts that will keep your little ones occupied.
-Then, when you finish your to-do list way ahead of schedule, you can take some much-needed time to slow down.
+So if you’re looking for some extra time to get things done before the holiday, but don’t want to put your kiddos in front of a TV while you’re checking things off your list, we’ve got you covered.
+Here we present you with a list of 27 simple, kid-friendly Thanksgiving crafts that will keep your little ones occupied.
+Then, when you finish your to-do list way ahead of schedule, you can take some much-needed time to slow down and recharge.
 How does that sound?
-Read on for 20 Thanksgiving crafts and activities.
+Read on for 27 Thanksgiving crafts and activities to do with your kiddos this November.

 A fun, festive activity that also gets the brain working?
 The perfect combination!